-Everything we do related to our buyer’s offer has the potential to impact the contract, so if we get impatient with the listing agent or respond badly to something, our buyer’s chances decrease.
+Everything you do related to our buyer’s offer has the potential to impact the contract, so if you get impatient with the listing agent or respond badly to something, your buyer’s chances decrease.
 Here are a few ways to build rapport and confidence with the listing agent.

-Be patient with the listing agent, understanding that we’ll be on the other side of this kind of transaction at some point, and we’ll want agents to be patient with us.
+Be patient with the listing agent, understanding that you’ll be on the other side of this kind of transaction at some point and you’ll want agents to be patient with you.

-When we’re on the listing side of a multiple-offer negotiation, we should make a point to personally respond to the agents who submitted offers to build goodwill.
-Unfortunately, someone in that group is going to get disappointing news, and empathy from us will go a long way toward building relationships and potential future negotiations.
+On the listing side of a multiple-offer negotiation, make a point to personally respond to the agents who submitted offers to build goodwill.
+Unfortunately, someone in that group is going to get disappointing news, and empathy from you will go a long way toward building relationships and potential future negotiations.

 Communicate to the listing agent that you will do everything in your power to create a smooth transaction if your buyer’s offer is chosen.
-We can help with this by asking a few agents we’ve worked as co-brokers in the past to provide a recommendation about what it was like to work with us, and we can offer to do the same for them.
+Ask a few agents you’ve worked as co-brokers in the past to provide a recommendation about what it was like to work with you, and offer to do the same for them.